 The Pattern Of Binge Drinking

-Binge drinking also places an enormous strain on the NHS with many Accident and Emergency departments being stretched to capacity due to incidents or accidents which are caused as a result of binge drinking.
+Binge drinking also places an enormous strain on the NHS with many accident and emergency departments being stretched to capacity due to incidents or accidents which are caused because of binge drinking.